Operator forms of nonhomogeneous associative classical Yang-Baxter equation: Introduction

 Going in the other direction, any $\mathcal O$-operator gives a skew-symmetric solution of the CYBE in a semi-direct product Lie algebra, completing the cycle from the tensor form to the operator form and back to the tensor form of the CYBE.
 Moreover, there is a closely related algebraic structure called the pre-Lie algebra.
 Any $\mathcal O$-operator gives a pre-Lie algebra and conversely, any pre-Lie algebra naturally gives an $\mathcal O$-operator of the commutator Lie algebra, and hence naturally gives rise to a solution of the CYBE~\cite{Bai2}.

 An analogue of the CYBE for associative algebras is the {\bf associative Yang-Baxter equation (AYBE)}~\mcite{Ag2}:

 for $r\in A\ot A$ where $A$ is an associative algebra (see Definition~\mref{de:nybe} for details).
 Its form with spectral parameters was given in~\mcite{Po} in connection with the CYBE and the quantum Yang-Baxter equation.
-The \aybe arose from the study of the (antisymmetric) infinitesimal bialgebras, a notion traced back to Joni and Rota in order to provide an algebraic framework for the calculus of divided differences~\mcite{HR, JR} and, in the antisymmetric case, carrying the same structures under the names of ``associative D-algebra" in~\mcite{Zh} and ``balanced infinitesimal bialgebra" in the sense of the opposite algebra in \cite{Ag2}.
-The AYBEs have found applications in various fields in mathematics and mathematical physics such as Poisson brackets, integrable systems, quantum Yang-Baxter equation, and mirror symmetry~\mcite{KZ,LP,ORS,OS,Sc}.
+The \aybe arose from the study of the (antisymmetric) infinitesimal bialgebras, a notion traced back to Joni and Rota in order to provide an algebraic framework for the calculus of divided differences~\mcite{HR, JR} and, in the antisymmetric case, carrying the same structures under the names of ``associative D-bialgebra" in~\mcite{Zh} and ``balanced infinitesimal bialgebra" in the sense of the opposite algebra in \cite{Ag2}.
+The AYBEs have found applications in various fields in mathematics and mathematical physics such as Poisson geometry, integrable systems, quantum groups, and mirror symmetry~\mcite{ARR,KZ,LP,ORS,ORS2,OS,Sc,Sc2,vd}.

 Motivated by the operator approach to the CYBE and the Rota-Baxter operators with weights, $\calo$-operators with weights were introduced to give an operator approach to the AYBE~\cite{BGN1}, while a method of obtaining Rota-Baxter operators from solutions of the (opposite) \aybe was obtained in~\mcite{Ag1}.
 Briefly speaking, under the skew-symmetric condition, a solution of the AYBE is an $\mathcal O$-operator associated to the dual representation of the adjoint representation, while an $\mathcal O$-operator gives a skew-symmetric solution of the AYBE in a semi-direct product associative algebra.
-Furthermore, the dendriform algebra plays a similar role as the pre-Lie algebra, that is, any $\mathcal O$-operator induces a dendriform algebra structure on the representation space and conversely, a dendriform algebra gives a natural $\mathcal O$-operator and hence there is a construction of (skew-symmetric) solutions of the AYBE from dendriform algebras~\mcite{BGN0,BGN2}.
+Furthermore, the role played by pre-Lie algebras in CYBE is similarly played by dendriform algebras introduced by Loday~\mcite{Lo}, that is, any $\mathcal O$-operator induces a dendriform algebra structure on the representation space and conversely, a dendriform algebra gives a natural $\mathcal O$-operator and hence there is a construction of (skew-symmetric) solutions of the AYBE from dendriform algebras~\mcite{BGN0,BGN2}.
+Moreover, such relationships are generalized to connect the solutions of the AYBE satisfying certain ``invariant" conditions and $\mathcal O$-operators with weights~\cite{BGN0,BGN1}.

-In turn, these studies of the \aybe by $\calo$-operators with weights led to the introduction of similar $\calo$-operators to Lie algebras.
+In turn, these studies of the \aybe by $\calo$-operators with weights led to the introduction of similar $\calo$-operators on Lie algebras.
 These generalizations have found fruitful applications to the CYBE and further to Lax pairs, Lie bialgebras, and PostLie algebras~\mcite{BGNp1,BGNp2}.